bjbraams/calendars/atomic.md

 2025-06-22 to 27: [Workshop on Efficient and Reliable Deep Learning Methods and their Scientific Applications (BIRS 25w5382)](https://birs.ca/events/2025/5-day-workshops/25w5382), Banff, AB, Canada.

-2025-06-22 to 27: [Workshop on Efficient and Reliable Deep Learning Methods and their Scientific Applications (BIRS 25w5382)](https://birs.ca/events/2025/5-day-workshops/25w5382), Banff, AB, Canada.

 2025-06-23 to 25: [International Conference on Statistics and Data Science](https://icsds.github.io/2025/), Vancouver, BC, Canada.
 (Not to be confused with the IMS International Conference on Statistics and Data Science in Sevilla, Spain in 2025.)

 2025-06-23 to 26: [Fourth Annual Conference of SPP2265: Random Geometric Systems](https://wias-berlin.de/workshops/An_2025_RaGeSys/), Berlin, Germany.